 They say there’s no such thing as a free lunch, and that goes for dinner too… so firstly, dinner isn’t free (but it is at cost) and secondly there’s a reasonable expectation that you’ll have insightful and interesting things to say and ask over dinner… so, it’s not a free lunch, and it’s not a no-brainer either…

 Leaders are invited from small and large organizations with great ambitions… Leaders from all scales need support and while we will sometimes have events dedicated to a particular sector or issue, a regular Good Fight Club night should have a mix of leaders from across the spectrum in terms of issue, scale and experience.

 At Good Fight Club events there is no need to swap business cards, make notes, create appointments and talk about logistics, since we create brief profiles with every guest in advance, containing

 - The critical support, resources, connections or opportunities they are looking right now

-All of this is online seven days before each Good Fight Club event, and is archived online after one month, so guests can follow up and make connections in the days, weeks and even months after a dinner.
+All of this is online seven days before each Good Fight Club event, and is archived online after one month, so guests can follow up and make connections in the days and weeks after a dinner.